 VIVALDA offers a vast range of framing systems suitable to support any type of facade.
 Wall Cladding Framing Systems are fully engineered subframe systems constructed from modern high strength materials.
 Concealed fix (mechanical and structural bonding) and visible fix solutions are available.

 Specialist Facade Secret Fix System, using aluminium hangers and screws

 Trespa TS300: This system is ideally suited to quickly install large uninterrupted façade surfaces offering a grid with horizontal lines.
 Panels with a minimum thickness of 8 mm may be installed by fitting their profiled horizontal edges into continuous aluminium TS300 rails.
 Panel edges are designed to mask the aluminium profiles used to install the panels.

 Trespa TS200: This system is designed for secret application of Trespa Meteon HPL rainscreen cladding facade panels using PTS fixings.
-TS200 consists of Macfox brackets and vertical panel profiles supporting TS200 rails/cleats.
-Trespa HPL panels are individually heigh adjustable using adjustable cleats.
+TS200 consists of helping hand brackets and vertical panel profiles supporting TS200 rails/cleats.
+Trespa HPL panels are individually height adjustable using adjustable cleats.
 Panels can be adjusted individually.
 TS200 is designed exclusively for use with Trespa Meteon.

-Marley ATK103: This system is suited to panels with a minimum thickness of 12 mm, such as Marley Eternit Natura, Natura Pro, Natura +, Textura and Pictura.
-Hangers are fixed to rear of the cladding panel, the hangers hook into horizontal rails, in turn fixed to vertical P.T.D. rails.
+Equitone Mechanical Secret Fix: This system is suited to panels with a minimum thickness of 12 mm, such as Equitone Natura, Natura Pro, Natura +, Textura and Pictura.
+Hangers are fixed to the rear of the cladding panel, the hangers hook into horizontal rails, in turn, fixed to vertical P.T.D. rails.